return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_bridge_c.rst

 Description
 -----------

-called by a kms driver to link one of our encoder/bridge to the given bridge.
+Called by a kms driver to link one of our encoder/bridge to the given bridge.

-Note that setting up links between the bridge and our encoder/bridge objects needs to be handled by the kms driver itself
+Note that setting up links between the bridge and our encoder/bridge objects needs to be handled by the kms driver itself.

 .. _`drm_bridge_attach.return`: